treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: ``--database digdag``

 :command:`-m, --memory`
   Store status in memory.
-Data will be removed when the server exists.
+Data will be removed when the server exits.

   Example: ``--memory``